FlyingGoatFX/Exporoll/README.md

 # Exporoll
 A tonemapper DaVinci Resolve DCTL designed to create a pleasing rolloff curve for linear or HDR picture while preserving linear contrast and range in shadows and midtones.
 It combines a blend between linear and asymptotic "Preroll", with a filmic style rolloff.
-Internally, it applies the function and gamma to a negative picture which is then uninverted for classic, film-style look with faithfulness to real-world contrast.
+Internally, it applies the function to a negative picture which is then uninverted for classic, film-style look with faithfulness to real-world contrast.

 -----------------------------------------------